 Find out about what's going on in Latin America and Iberia with some of our latest publications.

-Brexit and Latin America: Canning Papers
+Understanding security in Latin America: Canning Papers

-Corruption in Latin America: Canning Papers
+Central America: Canning Papers

 Central America has experienced significant transformations in the last 25 years, moving from war to peace, from dictatorship to democracy and from a state-led, agricultural-based model to a market-oriented, service-based one.
 Governments in the region are increasingly focused on attracting for- eign direct investment (FDI) and promoting new non-traditional agriculture and manufacturing exports.